 Earned Income Tax Credit - A Tax Break for Working People

 The Earned Income Tax Credit (EITC) is a refundable tax credit for families and individuals who have income from employment.
 It increases the amount refunded to a taxpayer or reduces the amount of tax owed.
 As of December 2020, about 25 million eligible workers and families received about $62 billion in EITC.
 The average amount of EITC received nationwide was almost $2500.
 However, the non-participation rate ranges from 17% (Vermont) to 27% (California), according to the latest available IRS statistics.
 You must file a tax return to claim your EITC.

 |Number of Qualifying Children||Single/Head of Household or Widow(er), Income Must be Less Than||Married Filing Jointly, Income Must be Less Than||Maximum Federal Credit||Maximum NJ State Credit|

-The EITC Assistant is an online tool to help determine if a family may qualify for EITC by answering a number of questions.
-The IRS also publishes a one page fact sheet, IRS Notice 797 and a forty page booklet on EITC, IRS Publication 596.
+EITC Assistant is an online tool to estimate if an individual or family may qualify by answering a number of questions.
+The IRS also publishes a one page fact sheet, IRS Notice 797 and a more detailed booklet, IRS Publication 596.

-Nonprofits, advocacy groups and government agencies can participate in outreach efforts by distributing the Division of Family Development's NJ 2018 EITC Flyer which is included on their EITC page.
-Groups interested in conducting an outreach campaign or promoting EITC on social media should subscribe to the Center on Budget and Policy Priorities' Get It Back Campaign.
+Non-profits, advocacy groups and government agencies can participate in outreach efforts by promoting the NJ EITC Page and the NJ EITC Marketing Toolkit.
+Groups interested in conducting an outreach campaign or promoting EITC on social media should also visit the Center on Budget and Policy Priorities' Tax Credit Outreach Kit.

-Another option is to download IRS2Go, the official IRS mobile app.
-You can use it to check the status of your tax refund or find free tax prepartion services, or even send a payment to Uncle Sam.
+Smartphone users can download IRS2Go, an official IRS mobile app.
+You can use it to check your tax refund status, find free tax prepartion services, or even send a payment to Uncle Sam.

 Sources: IRS, Center on Budget and Policy Priorities, NJ Division of Taxation, NJ Office of Legislative Services